Kathryn Ashcroft

 Kathryn is our Clinic Director and Principal Osteopath.
 She is an upbeat, perceptive and open person who values the relationship between practitioner and patient as a collaborative partnership to restoring health and wellbeing.

-Since graduating in 2012 with a Masters of Osteopathy from the renowned British School of Osteopathy (now University College of Osteopathy), she continued to support patients as an associate at the school’s clinic in central London and undertook the rigorous process of validation by the Australian and New Zealand Osteopathic Council in order to emigrate to Australia and is now happily an Australian Citizen.
+She graduated in 2012 with a Masters of Osteopathy from the renowned British School of Osteopathy (now University College of Osteopathy) in London.
+In 2013 she undertook the rigorous process of validation by the Australian and New Zealand Osteopathic Council in order to emigrate to Australia and is now happily an Australian Citizen.

 She is also trained in cranial osteopathy, myofascial release, dry needling, ergonomic assessment, sports strapping, functional biomechanics and gait analysis.